Numbering streets and roads

 - It should be noted that this approval in no way gives your organisation exclusive rights for the provision of this service in the Tweed Shire.

-- It should be adequately explained to the residents that under NO CIRCUMSTANCES are the painting of house numbers on kerbs compulsory in the Tweed Shire.
+- It should be explained to the residents that under no circumstances are the painting of house numbers on kerbs compulsory in the Tweed.

 Can Council provide me a list of streets and owners names?